Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

   + Fuzzy matching more complex: *what other features should be considered?*
 - Three types of matching are exact, rule-based and probabilistic. *Should fuzzy matching be treated separately?*
 - *TO DO: Review on the methods of record linkage, after standardization and cleaning.*
+- *How much patent data do we want to merge on?*

+## 3_2_APIs
+- Done: using patent numbers to get patent description on PatentsView API.
+- *This notebook has to be moved to after Record Linkage.*
+- Removed: Routing API, Geocoding, Isochrone API,
+- Removed? *Incorporating databases*

 ## 4_1_Text_Analysis
 - on patent abstract